 Day bag

-- Refillable water bottle – many hotels offer filtered water stations where you can refill.
+- Refillable water bottle – Many hotels offer filtered water stations where you can refill.

-- Waterless hand sanitizer
+- Hand sanitizer

-- Bandana – alternatively a cloth napkin or handkerchief
+- Bandana, cloth napkin or handkerchief.

 - Headphones